farbod2015/javascript/Building Applications with React and Redux in ES6.md

           actions: bindActionCreators(actions, dispatch)
         };
       }

+      //In component:
+      this.props.actions.loadCourses();
       ```

-   Let's look at examples of each of these approaches in more detail to help clear things up.
-As I just mentioned, one simple option is to ignore the mapDispatchToProps function altogether.
-Calling Connect on your component automatically adds a dispatch prop to your component.
-You can use this dispatch prop to call your action creators as I'm doing here.
-However, there're a couple of downsides with this approach.
-First, it requires more boilerplate each time you want to fire off an action because you have to explicitly call dispatch and pass it the action you'd like to fire.
-Second, this means your child components need to reference Redux-specific concepts like the dispatch function, as well as your action creators.
-If you want to keep your child components as simple as possible and avoid tying them to Redux, then this approach is not ideal.
-The second option is to manually wrap your action creators in dispatch calls.
-Here I'm specifying the actions I want to expose to my component explicitly.
-One by one, I wrap each action creator in a dispatch call, and then this is how my call would look within the component.
-When you're getting started, I recommend using this option because manually wrapping action creators makes it clear what you're doing.
-But as you can see, it's quite redundant.
-That's why you may prefer to use option 3, which is bindActionCreators.
-This function ships with Redux to handle this redundancy for you.
-With this approach, the bindActionCreators function will wrap all the actions pass to it in a dispatch call for you.
-Of course, the props created by these two examples is slightly different.
-Notice that the prop that will be exposed to the component here is called actions.
-But if we go back to the previous slide, we are exposing this.props.loadCourses, this.props.createCourse, and so on.
-So it's a minor difference in the way that I chose to wire this up.
-The bottom line is approaches 2 and 3 both produce the same result.
-They wrap your actions in a dispatch call so that they're easy to pass down to child components.
+* The bottom line is approaches 2 and 3 both produce the same result.
+They wrap your actions in a `dispatch` call so that they're easy to pass down to child components.
 But there's a notable advantage to options 2 and 3 over option 1, and that is that with options 2 and 3, your child components don't have to know anything about Redux.
 Child components can simply call the actions that are passed down to them via props.
-Remember, with option 1, we had to import action creators into our child components so that we could call Redux's dispatch directly.
-I know this is confusing without an example that's in proper context.
-So don't worry.
-In the next module, we'll use all three of these approaches.
-And before we close out this module, let's have a quick chat with Redux to wrap up everything that we've learned.
+Remember, with option 1, we had to import action creators into our child components so that we could call Redux's `dispatch` directly.

+### A Chat with Redux

+I find it helpful to think about the major players as people with different roles who interact with each other.
+Here's an example conversation that I played through my head:

+* <span style="color:STEELBLUE">**Reach:**</span> Hey, CourseAction, someone clicked this "Save Course" button.
+* <span style="color:darkred">**Action:**</span> thanks, React!
+I'll update an action so reducers that care can update state.
+* <span style="color:YELLOWGREEN">**Reducer:**</span> Ah, thanks action.
+I see you passed me the current state and the action to perform.
+I'll make a new copy of state and return it.
+* <span style="color:ORANGERED">**Store:**</span> Thank you for updating the state, Mr. Reducer.
+I'll make sure that all connected components are aware.
+* <span style="color:DARKBLUE">**React-Redux:**</span> Whoa, thanks for the new data, Mr. Store.
+I'll now intelligently determine if I should tell React about this change so that it only has to bother with updating the UI if it's necessary.
+* <span style="color:STEELBLUE">**React:**</span> Ooh!
+Shiny new data has been passed down via props from the store!
+I'll update the UI to reflect this!

+And that's how data flows through Redux in a unidirectional manner.